Golite Breeze Backpack Sierra Nevada range in winterfront cover In the Mountains - Not Over the Hill by Susan Alcorn

 American Friends of the Camino

 These annual gatherings are during college spring break.
-There is also an associated hospitalero training session.
-For more information, keep checking www.americanpilgrims.com
+There is also an associated hospitalero training session before the session and a spiritual retreat after.
+For more information, americanpilgrims.com/events/events_national.html

 Sound Links: